Rossville/exam-countdown-extension/README.md

 ## 🤝 Contributing

 We welcome contributions from everyone!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to get started.

-## 📜 Code of Conduct

-This project adheres to a code of conduct to ensure a welcoming environment for all contributors.
-Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before participating.

 ## 🛠️ Local Development